-Performance during the reporting period Total electricity consumption for the financial year is 8113 MWh.
-Averaged weekly electricity is consumed at a rate of 156.0 MWh Electricity consumption per phase 1 tonnage equates to 89 Kwh Trend / key management Actions Compared to the electricity consumption per tonnage last year there was a 7.5% increase in electricity consumption but a slightly reduced consumption to the 2018-19 year.
-Sources of increased consumption include the following: Increased tonnage (7%) required longer operating hours Covid control measures included splitting shifts, day and night, increased operation times, usage of machines, exhaust systems and lighting.
+33 Performance during the reporting period Total electricity consumption for the financial year is 8755 MWh.
+Averaged weekly electricity is consumed at a rate of 168.0 MWh Electricity consumption per phase 1 tonnage equates to 89 Kwh Trend / key management Actions Compared to the electricity consumption per tonnage last year there was no change.
+Sources of overall increase in consumption include the following: Increased tonnage (8%) required longer operating hours Covid control measures included splitting shifts increased operation times, usage of machines, exhaust systems and lighting.
 Climate changes - warmer winter and wet summer reduces the use of nature's free resources to control the process parameters.
+There is a reduction in usage since May.
+This is due to part of the biofilter media was changed out, reducing the back pressures, allowing fans to run at lower speeds for the same output volumes.
+A 1.69 MW Solar panel system has been purchased in this reporting period.
+It will be installed in the next reporting period.
+Table D,E &amp; F, section 5, shows graphical trends explained above.
 Proposed management actions.
-Energy saving opportunities will continue to be identified in the following areas: Water pumping and cooling systems, process plant machinery, exhaust air treatment systems, tunnel and bunker fan operations and site facilities (e.g lighting).
+The media in the second half of the biofilter will be changed during the next reporting period.
+Energy saving opportunities will continue to be identified in the following areas: Water pumping and cooling systems, process plant machinery, exhaust air treatment systems, tunnel and bunker fan operations and site facilities.